bnfour/mx-mods/readme.md

 `STGBackgroundOpacity` controls the opacity of the background art.
 Has no effect if `STGBackground` is disabled.

+> [!TIP]
+> The mod will notify you if it's configured to do nothing, and can be disabled.

 ## Menu tweaks
 Mod file: `MenuTweaks.dll`